c1t4r/HPC-Container-HOWTOs/docs/INSTALL.md

 1. Manually, step-by-step
 2. Using a bootstrap file

-We will demonstrate both methods using Ubuntu and the system repository to create a container running a MPI-enabled version of Gromacs.
+We will demonstrate both methods using Ubuntu and the packages offered by its system repository to create a container running a MPI-enabled version of Gromacs.

 ### Manual creation of a Gromacs container